Skip to content

 1. Install the Plugin

-First, install the plugin as a development dependency:
+First, install the plugin and the core client as development dependencies:

 bash